Schuemi/PocketStarEmu/README.md

 This emulator should help to develope more great games for the Pocketstar.

-- Please note that this is an alpha version
+- Please note that this is an beta version

 This is my PocketStar Emulator.
 Sorry, but no Source code release,yet.
 But you can download the newes compiled version here: https://github.com/Schuemi/PocketStarEmu/releases